 Those with diabetes are at high risk for foot ulcers, but there are other factors that can put you at risk as well.
 A diabetic foot ulcer is an open sore or wound on the foot and is a common complication of diabetes.
 Once you know if you are at risk for a foot ulcer, there are various ways to prevent one.
-It is important to consult with a podiatrist at the first sign of an ulcer before it develops into something more serious.
+It is important to consult with an experienced Dallas foot doctor at the first sign of an ulcer before it develops into something more serious.

 People at Risk for Foot Ulcers